KAR Small-Cap Growth Series

-Kayne Anderson Rudnick believes that superior risk-adjusted returns can be achieved through investment in high-quality companies with global dominance, excellent management, financial strength, and consistent growth purchased at reasonable prices.Visit the Kayne Anderson Rudnick Investment Management, LLC website
+Kayne Anderson Rudnick believes that superior risk-adjusted returns may be achieved through investment in high-quality companies with market dominance, excellent management, financial strength, and consistent growth, purchased at reasonable prices.Visit the Kayne Anderson Rudnick Investment Management, LLC website

 Jon Christensen, CFA

 Jon Christensen is a portfolio manager and senior research analyst at Kayne Anderson Rudnick Investment Management with primary research responsibilities for the small- and mid-capitalization health care sector.